Indian Mehndi Styles: Traditional Rajasthani, Mughal and Bridal Designs

 Searching for a henna artist near me or a henna tattoo artist near you?
 Start with local bridal salons, South Asian beauty studios, and cultural festivals — most professional artists also take bookings through Instagram portfolios.
 For weddings, book bridal henna near you at least four to six weeks in advance, and always review the artist's recent work for stain quality, not just pattern complexity.
 Expect simple henna tattoos to cost $10–$30, while elaborate bridal packages range from $150 to $500+ depending on coverage.
 Before your appointment, browse our galleries and save the designs you love — bringing references makes the session faster and the result closer to what you imagined.

 Want to apply mehndi yourself?
-A good henna kit contains natural henna powder, essential oils, and pre-rolled henna cones ready for application.
-When buying henna cones or a henna tattoo kit, check the ingredient list: only lawsonia inermis (the henna plant), sugar, lemon juice, and essential oils belong in natural paste.
+A good DIY henna tattoo kit contains natural henna powder, essential oils, and pre-rolled henna cones ready for application.
+When looking for chemical-free henna cones for sale or checking natural henna cone price ranges, verify the ingredient list: only lawsonia inermis (the henna plant), sugar, lemon juice, and essential oils belong in natural paste.
 Fresh henna powder should be green and earthy-smelling.
-Beginners can also use henna stencils and mehndi stencils to get crisp patterns without freehand skill — place the stencil, apply paste from the mehndi cone over it, and lift.
+Beginners can also buy reusable henna stencils for hands and mehndi sticker stencils online to get crisp patterns without freehand skill — place the stencil, apply paste from the mehndi cone over it, and lift.
 A henna pen is handy for fine detail work and henna freckles, one of the most popular minimalist trends.

 The mehndi ceremony deserves its own wardrobe.
 Traditional clothes for mehndi lean toward yellows, greens, and oranges — shades that celebrate the henna itself.
 Brides often choose a lighter, comfortable mehndi dress with sleeves that roll well above the elbow so wet henna never touches fabric.
 Pakistani mehndi wear typically pairs a gharara or lehenga with floral jewelry, while guests keep mehndi outfits breezy and festive.
 For the venue, popular mehndi decor includes marigold garlands, colorful drapes, seating cushions for the application hours, and a decorated swing for the bride.